genesiscommunitysuccess/docs/docs/server-reference/other-modules/cache.md

 **update**.
 This is available in **cache** but not **bulkCache**.
 It will update cached records when they are modified in the database.
 Default: false.

-insertNewEntrie if you set this to true, it will force the caching of new records inserted for each table.
+**insertNewEntries**.
+If you set this to **true**, it will force the caching of new records inserted for each table.
 Standard behaviour won't cache records inserted if they haven't been read before.
-This feature is also not available in **bulkCache**.
+This feature is not available in **bulkCache**.
 Default: false.

 **tables**.
 This can define **loadOnStart** as true, if you want to pre-load the whole table in cache before the process starts.
 Default: false.